tmds/Tmds.Ssh/README.md

-# Tmds.Ssh
+# Tmds.Ssh.Libssh

 .NET SSH client library that wraps [libssh](https://www.libssh.org/).

 # Trying the library

-You can obtain `Tmds.Ssh` from the CI NuGet feed:
+You can obtain `Tmds.Ssh.Libssh` from the CI NuGet feed:
 ```
-dotnet add package Tmds.Ssh --prerelease --source https://www.myget.org/F/tmds/api/v3/index.json
+dotnet add package Tmds.Ssh.Libssh --prerelease --source https://www.myget.org/F/tmds/api/v3/index.json
 ```

-`Tmds.Ssh` requires the native `libssh` library.
+`Tmds.Ssh.Libssh` requires the native `libssh` library.

 `libssh` is available on most FOSS operating systems.

-Unfortunately `Tmds.Ssh` requires features that are not yet in a released version of `libssh`.
+Unfortunately `Tmds.Ssh.Libssh` requires features that are not yet in a released version of `libssh`.
-To try `Tmds.Ssh` you must build the `libssh` from source.
+To try `Tmds.Ssh.Libssh` you must build the `libssh` from source.
 You can find the source code and build instructions at [libssh INSTALL](https://gitlab.com/libssh/libssh-mirror/-/blob/master/INSTALL).
-When the library is built you can use it with `Tmds.Ssh` by setting the `LIBSSH_PATH` environment variable to the `libssh.so`/`libssh.dll` file path.
+When the library is built you can use it with `Tmds.Ssh.Libssh` by setting the `LIBSSH_PATH` environment variable to the `libssh.so`/`libssh.dll` file path.

 If you are using Windows on x64, you can obtain a prebuilt `libssh` by using the following package:
 ```
 dotnet add package libssh.win-x64 --prerelease --source https://www.myget.org/F/tmds/api/v3/index.json
 ```

-**Important!**: The `libssh.win-x64` is built to enable running the `Tmds.Ssh` tests on Windows.
+**Important!**: The `libssh.win-x64` is built to enable running the `Tmds.Ssh.Libssh` tests on Windows.
 You must **not** use it in production.

 # Getting Started